-Therefore, I will like to state that the relegation has caused Iwoland to suffer many developmental disease and growth ailment.
-Despite being one of the most revenue generating zones in the state as well as the food-producing region, the fertile society with natural resources and landmark importance.
+Therefore, I will like to state that the relegation has caused Iwoland to suffer many developmental diseases and growth ailments.
+Despite being one of the most revenue-generating zones in the state as well as the food-producing region, the fertile society with natural resources and landmark importance.

-If the piece allows me, I would have loved to cite physical examples for clarity sake.
+If the piece allows me, I would have loved to cite physical examples for clarity’s sake.
 I shall sight this one instance of educational decapitation.
-“To get a community paralysed, you only need to deny it’s youth education”.
-One of the graviest punishment of politics that a sacred city like Iwoland can suffer from is impeding its educational access.
+“To get a community paralysed, you only need to deny its youth education”.
+One of the graviest punishments of politics that a sacred city like Iwoland can suffer from is impeding its educational access.

 Continuously in the voice of the Federation of Iwoland Students’ Union (FILSU), a body representing over 10,000 students of the great Iwoland.
-We urge all indigenous politician of Iwoland to do well in fighting for the survival of the resuscitating and rehabilitating mission tagged: IWOLOKAN2018.
-As this triumph of this agenda is undoubtedly a liberation.
+We urge all indigenous politicians of Iwoland to do well in fighting for the survival of the resuscitating and rehabilitating mission tagged: IWOLOKAN2018.
+This triumph of this agenda is undoubtedly liberation.

 With IWOLOKAN, success is achievable.